-In addition to supplying tissues for end use, the establishment also offers a storage service for end users who do not use the purchased tissue within 48 hours of receipt and do not hold an HTA licence for storage of tissues for use in patient treatments.
-If an unlicensed end user receives tissue from the establishment but does not use it, provided that the original shipping box that the tissue was supplied in has not been opened then the tissue can be returned to the establishment.
-Upon receipt at the establishment the shipping box is examined to ensure that it has not been opened and if intact the tissue is stored at the establishment awaiting resupply to the end user upon request.
-All end users using this service must return tissue to the establishment within three days.
-The establishment has validated its shipping boxes and shipping procedures to ensure that tissue in the shipping container remains frozen at the appropriate temperature for up to five days.
+In addition to supplying tissue for end use, the establishment also offers a storage service for end users who do not use the purchased tissue within 48 hours of receipt and do not hold a HTA licence for storage of tissue for use in patient treatment.
+If an unlicensed end user receives tissue from the establishment but does not use it within this time frame, provided that the original shipping box that the tissue was supplied in has not been opened then the tissue can be returned to the establishment.
+Upon receipt at the establishment the shipping box is examined to ensure that it has not been opened and if intact, the tissue is stored at the establishment awaiting re-supply to the end user upon request.
+The establishment has validated its shipping boxes and shipping procedures to ensure that tissue in the shipping container can remain frozen at the appropriate temperature for up to five days.
+The third party agreements with the courier services include transport of tissues to and from the establishment within the given time frame.
 If any tissue is returned to the establishment and the shipping box has been tampered with then the tissue is quarantined in a separate freezer where it is held until being sent for disposal.